 The talks are 80 minutes long.
 The first half the talk should be given in a

 colloquium style, and should be accessible to faculty and graduate students

 from any field of mathematics.
 It should allow everyone to grasp the content and

 significance of the results being discussed.
-The last 40 minutes should be in
+The second half of the talk can be in

-the style of a research seminar, providing the audience with a deeper understanding
+the style of a regular research seminar, providing the audience with a deeper understanding

 of the results as well as some details of the proofs.